AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/sap-commerce-cloud.md

   * Disable Hybris 5 support for the Default Response Parser service.

-  * Ensure that Hybris Basic Authentication Handler service has a lower service ranking than Hybris OAuth Handler service.
+  * Ensure that the Hybris Basic Authentication Handler service has a lower service ranking than the Hybris OAuth Handler service.

 ### Session Handling {#session-handling}